ConorWarrilow/Academic-Success-Analysis/readme.md

 For example, instead of representing mother's/father's qualification as arbitrarily ordered numbers, we could perhaps encode them ordinally, with smaller numbers for lower levels of qualification, and larger for higher.
 We could also consider binning the qualification levels, as a parent having a masters as opposed to a phd is quite unlikely to affect our model's predictive ability.

+On the other hand, a feature such as course is unlikely to have a specific order, and may benefit from one-hot-encoding.

 ## $${\color{#00A5A8}\text{2.3 Normalization and Standardization}}$$
+lastly, we'll apply normalization and standardization, often simply referred to as 'scaling'.
+The most common type of scaling is to center the mean of each feature at 0 (standardization), and to transform each feature to have a standard deviation of 1 (normalization).
+Again, this stage requires experimentation as different datasets will perform better with different transformations.